 This is you changing the way you think to be more Christ-like!

 Related posts you might like

-7 Bible verses to use as Biblical Affirmations to stop worry
+7 Biblical Affirmations from Bible verses to stop worrying

 Here are 7 examples that you can use to start overcoming worry.
 All are from the CSB version.